nwtime/ntpwww/content/en/archives/drivers/driver5.md

 #### Description

-This driver supports several models models of Kinemetrics/TrueTime timing receivers, including 468-DC MK III GOES Synchronized Clock, GPS- DC MK III and GPS/TM-TMD GPS Synchronized Clock, XL-DC (a 151-602-210, reported by the driver as a GPS/TM-TMD), GPS-800 TCU (an 805-957 with the RS232 Talker/Listener module), OM-DC OMEGA Synchronized Clock, the TL-3 WWV receiver, and very likely others in the same model families that use the same timecode formats.
+This driver supports several models of Kinemetrics/TrueTime timing receivers, including 468-DC MK III GOES Synchronized Clock, GPS- DC MK III and GPS/TM-TMD GPS Synchronized Clock, XL-DC (a 151-602-210, reported by the driver as a GPS/TM-TMD), GPS-800 TCU (an 805-957 with the RS232 Talker/Listener module), OM-DC OMEGA Synchronized Clock, the TL-3 WWV receiver, and very likely others in the same model families that use the same timecode formats.

 Most of this code is originally from refclock_wwvb.c with thanks.
 It has been so mangled that wwvb is not a recognizable ancestor.